AC State Estimation

 type:

-After obtaining the AC state estimation solution, JuliaGrid offers post-processing analysis functions for calculating powers and currents associated with buses and branches:
+After solving the AC state estimation, JuliaGrid provides functions for computing powers and currents:

-Additionally, specialized functions are available for calculating specific types of powers or currents for individual buses or branches.
+Users can also access specialized functions for computing specific types of powers or currents for individual buses, branches, or generators within the power system.

 Bus Type Modification